 How should you clean your baby’s nose?

-There are few different techniques for cleaning your baby’s nose.
+Just as there are several techniques to soothe teething pain, there are a few different ways to clean your baby’s nose.
 Here are the most popular ways to bust those boogers!

 Saline Solution with a Bulb Syringe